Approved February 6, 2015

 The Board of Directors of Otter Tail Corporation shall have a substantial majority of independent directors as that term is defined by the NASDAQ Listing Standards.

 The core responsibility of Directors is to exercise their business judgment in a manner that they reasonably believe to be in the best interest of the Corporation and our shareholders.
-The Board seeks to nominate and retain Directors from a wide variety of business and life experiences that will enable them to constructively review and guide the management of the Corporation.
+The Board seeks to nominate and retain Directors from a wide variety of business and life experiences that will enable them to constructively review and guide management of the Corporation.

-The Board of Directors typically meets eight times per year in regular session.
+The Board of Directors typically meets five times per year in regular session.
 In addition, the Board of Directors has a planning retreat each year.
 As a part of its meeting and planning activity, the Board of Directors regularly meets in executive session both without management and without the non-independent Directors.

 The Board of Directors operates with three committees.
 They are an Audit Committee, a Compensation Committee and a Corporate Governance Committee.
 Each Committee has a Charter which is reviewed and adopted annually.
 They can be found on the Corporation's website.
 The Board of Directors may from time to time create special committees for limited purposes and duration.